mdibella-dev/cm-faq/README.md

 ### Latest changes to the main branch

 * New: Add package.json with development scripts
-* New: Backport code, styles and scripts from cm theme
+* New: Backport code, styles and scripts from CM theme

 ### Previous changes